Nebula-Block-Data/fil_plus_checker/README.md

 # Fil Plus Checker

-Fil plus checker is a tool for retrieval data based on deal it.The retrieval logs will be stored at logs/<deal_id>.log
+Fil plus checker is a tool for retrieval data based on deal id.The retrieval logs will be stored at logs/<deal_id>.log

 ## How to use